Is Grinding a Tree Stump Better Than Removing It?

 Dangers To People’s Safety

-Children especially should not be strolling or playing near tree stumps because of the potential danger they provide.
-A tree stump is not only dangerous because it can cause a person to trip or stub their toe, but it can also be harmful if they land on it.
+Children should not stroll or play near tree stumps because of the potential danger they pose.
+A tree stump can cause a person to trip or stub their toe and can also be harmful if they land on it.

 And if you’re mowing the lawn or otherwise maintaining the landscaping, you’ll have to find a way to avoid it.
 If the lawnmower hits the tree stump, it could cause damage and possibly injure the operator.